Oyelowo/surreal-orm/rust/surrealdb-orm/docs/en/src/concepts/links_and_relation.md

 relationship is represented by a foreign key in the database table, and the `type` attribute specifies the database type for the relationship.

-- `LinkMany`: It is an attribute used to define a one-to-many relationship between two Nodes.
+- `link_many`: It is an attribute used to define a one-to-many relationship between two Nodes.
 For instance, in the `Alien` struct, we have the `space_ships` field: